lobster1234/my-aws-infrastructure/filebeat/README.md

-# Packer file to create an ECS optimized AMI with Filebeat Agent
+# Running filebeat with ECS

+## Create the AMI with filebeat using Packer

 > This filebeat agent uses logstash output on localhost.
 Please modify the `filebeat.yml` file for desired output.
 This AMI does not run logstash.